Why won't my printer print this queue item? Using the queue inspector

 Not a compatibility issue: the item is paused or on the back burner

 These are queue-status states on the item, not compatibility problems, so the inspector ignores them - it inspects raw compatibility regardless of whether the item is currently eligible to start.
 A paused item stays in the queue but won't be picked up until you resume it.
 A back-burner item lives in a separate low-priority lane; depending on your settings, automatic matching may skip it.
-Specifically, the exclude back-burner items from automatic matching setting means 1-Click Print and AutoPrint leave back-burner items alone (you can still start them manually).
+Items still awaiting approval, or from a user who is over quota, are also held back at this layer rather than by the inspector.

 What to change: